 My name is Don Ray.
-I have over 20 years' diversified experience as an ordained Pastor; theology and leadership educator; mixed methods researcher; and Law Enforcement Chaplain certified in Critical Incident Stress Management (CISM).
+I have over 20 years' diversified experience as an ordained Pastor; theology and leadership educator; mixed methods researcher; Police & Fire Chaplain Certified in Critical Incident Stress Management (C-CISM); and more.

 + + +